Gajol/IT-Notes/Notes/WebSite/Drupal-Tasks.md

 - Research and understand how to deploy [Drupal Image](https://hub.docker.com/r/drupalwxt/site-wxt).
 Tools used::
   - [Composer - PHP Dependency Manager](https://getcomposer.org/)
   - [NodeJS](https://nodejs.org/en/)
+- Deploy Drupal image to a container in our Cloud environment.
+Work with DS to ensure container is secure "walled-off"

 Questions to Investigation Options for:
-- Understand different components in architecture and their use.
+- Begin to understand different components in architecture and their use.
 (Redis, NGINX, ).
-- Which Drupal version to deploy.
+- Become opinionated on Which Drupal version to deploy.
+- Which roles should be configured for an initial experiment (internal to ITSS initially, but eventuall with ECE)?
+- How can this be deployed on-premise use (or without using) the DS CI/CD Pipeline.

 # Ability to Configure Drupal